Sid UV sign

 1. Slip on some sun protective clothing that covers as much skin as possible.

-2. Slop on SPF50+ sunscreen: make sure it is broad spectrum and water resistant.
+2. Slop on SPF50 or SPF50+ sunscreen: make sure it is broad spectrum and water resistant.
 Apply sunscreen at least 20 minutes before you go outdoors and reapply every two hours afterwards.
 Sunscreen should never be used to extend the time you spend in the sun.

 3. Slap on a hat that protects your face, head, neck and ears.
 Wide brim, bucket hats and legionnaires style hats work well.